dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

   """.query(emailMessageId)
 ```

+Nothing to see here.

 > We're omitting database codecs (`insertEmailEncoder`, `emailMessageId`), and from here on I'll skip any other non-essential details.
+All the code we'll eventually arrive at is published in a repository linked at the end of this article.